Fun Facts, Observations and Quotes

 You can thank Editor Sandra Adair

-performance drew the editor’s storyline away from Pink to give more time to
+memorable performance drew the editor’s storyline away from Pink a bit to give

 Regarding editing and deleted

-for the first time, I immediately felt that the editor did an amazing job,
+deleted scenes for the first time, I immediately felt that the editor did an

-because not one of them is good enough to either add to the story or to
+amazing job, because not one of them is good enough to either add to the story

 Although “Slow Ride” is used twice